 They have more than 45 years of combined culinary experience, and an additional 15 years of teaching experience.

 Second Year +

 - Apply basic food, sanitation and nutrition knowledge.

 - Execute basic meal planning and food preparation routines.

-- Analyze and interpret basic restaurant operations and costing within the food service industry.
+- Analyze and interpret basic restaurant operations and costing within

 - Evaluate work scenarios where Christlike character is demonstrated.